Wordle answer (Friday 5 August 2022): Wordle word of the day #412 and hints

 In this guide, we've got three handy hints that will nudge you towards today's Wordle answer.
 If you'd prefer a mighty shove in the right direction, you can scroll a little further to find today's Wordle answer.

 Wrong day?
-Check out the Wordle answer for Thursday 11 August instead!
+Check out the Wordle hint and answer for Monday 29 May instead!

 Wordle August 5 hints

 A grid filled with incorrect letters can feel very disheartening, but there's no need to fret.
 All it takes is a little help to get back on track, and you can find our three hints for today's Wordle answer below:

 - It only has one vowel.

 - This word refers to a pram that can carry a child, and is also often used to describe lots of video games at launch.

 It's time to reveal the answer to today's Wordle.
 The word is...